stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 $ yo backbone
 ```

-Again, pop in a couple `No`s so we're on the same page.
+Again, pop in some `No`s to any questions you are asked so we're on the same page.

+Open your new app in your editor.
 Things should feel quite familiar after our experience with the web app generator.
 You still have an `app` directory, with `scripts/`, `styles/` and an `index.html`.

 Before we start editing files, run: